tendermint/tendermint/docs/architecture/adr-053-state-sync-prototype.md

 * **Asynchronous:** snapshots must be asynchronous, i.e. not halt block processing and state transitions.

-* **Chunked:** snapshots must be split into chunks of reasonable size (on the order of megabytes), and each chunk must be verifiable against the chain Merkle root.
+* **Chunked:** snapshots must be split into chunks of reasonable size (on the order of megabytes), and each chunk must be verifiable against the chain app hash.

 * **Garbage collected:** snapshots must be garbage collected periodically.